 After two days of preliminary filming near Prague, filming will begin on 23 March in Volyn, Ukraine in the village of Svalovichy.
 The subsequent 6 stages of filming in Slovakia and in the Czech Republic will follow, and the filming process will be concluded in June 2018 in the Polish town of Świebodzice.
 The world premiere is planned for May 2019, and The Painted Bird should arrive in Czech cinemas in September 2019.

-Václav Marhoul’s (scipt, director, production) team includes Vladimír Smutný (camera), Jan Vlasák (set design), Luděk Hudec (editing), Jakub Čech and Pavel Rejholec (production sound), Helena Rovná and Petr Pluhař (costume designers), Ivo Strangmüller (make-up artist) and Petr Ostrouchov (music).
+Václav Marhoul’s (screenwriter, director, producer) team includes Vladimír Smutný (director of photography), Jan Vlasák (set designer), Luděk Hudec (film editor), Jakub Čech and Pavel Rejholec (sound designers), Helena Rovná and Petr Pluhař (costume designers), Ivo Strangmüller (make-up artist) and Petr Ostrouchov (music composer)

 About Jerzy Kosiński:

 Jerzy Kosiński (1933 Łódź – 1991 New York) drew inspiration for his first novel from his own experience and traumas – he was forced to hide in the Polish countryside during the war due to his Jewish background.
 Kosiński borrowed the title “The Painted Bird” from the rural environment.
 This expression refers to a custom once popular in the countryside – people used to catch birds and painted their feathers in striking colours.
 After this, they released the painted bird back into its original environment.
 However, the other birds would never accept the painted bird back.
 It would be perceived as an enemy, a foreign element in the flock, and was pecked to death.
 The main character in the novel feels like a painted bird, as he encounters fear, scorn and cruelty all the time and everywhere simply because he is different.
 The main character of the novel is a young boy, who himself is THE PAINTED BIRD.